Lumbar Spinal Stenosis: Your Disability Guide

 Surgery is typically considered only when your symptoms are severe and have not responded to other treatments.
 Procedures like a laminectomy aim to create more space in the spinal canal, relieving pressure on the nerves.
 While surgery can offer the best chance for long-term relief for some, it’s a major decision with its own set of risks and recovery time.
 If your doctor recommends surgery, it sends a powerful message to Social Security about the seriousness of your lumbar spinal stenosis.
 For those who aren’t candidates for traditional surgery, advanced options like spinal cord stimulation may be an alternative to help manage pain when other methods have failed.

-Common Hurdles in the Disability Application Process
+Overcoming Common Disability Application Hurdles

 Applying for disability benefits can feel like a marathon, and it’s easy to get discouraged along the way.
 Understanding the common roadblocks can help you prepare a stronger application from the start.
 The Social Security Administration (SSA) has very specific criteria, and simply having a diagnosis for lumbar spinal stenosis isn’t enough to get approved.
 You have to build a clear, compelling case that shows exactly how your condition impacts your daily life and ability to work.